dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

 #### Solution

 The first thing I did is explore the site.
-As suggested, some pages are different from the “real” [Google’s bug bounty website](https://bughunters.google.com).
+As suggested, some pages are different from the "real" [Google's bug bounty website](https://bughunters.google.com).

 One in particular, the FAQ page, has links to the endpoints mentioned in the challenge description: